 A comprehensive SBM can help you reduce supplier management costs by up to 85% - mainly by automating a lot of the administrative tasks.
 Instantly available up-to-date data makes it easier to understand the complete picture of supplier performance, risks, activities, etc. thereby eliminating wasted time in decision-making processes – essentially allowing the optimal decisions to be made faster.
 These tools help you manage everything from supplier contact data, certificates, notes, communications to customizable questionnaires, KPIs and Risk scorecards.
 Questionnaires can be linked with sourcing events to save you and your suppliers’ time, maintaining up to date records and avoiding duplication of work.
-Learn more about Scanmarket's Supply Base Management tool in the video here:
+Learn more about Scanmarket's Supply Base Management application in the video here.

 Example: Building Buy-in

 Focus on how SBM could help them in the event of a supply risk emergency to: